Introduction

 - Builds confidence and new skills as individuals progress from dependence to competence.

-- Reduces mistakes and improves safety, especially in agricultural operations where tasks involve higher risk.
+- Reduces mistakes and improve safety, especially in agricultural operations where tasks involve higher risk.

 - Increases engagement and retention, as employees who feel supported in their learning are more likely to stay.